jasonumiker/docker-ecs-immersion/README.md

 Now we'll take our nyancat container and run it on ECS

-1. Go back to your terminal in Cloud9
+Go back to your terminal in Cloud9 and:
 1. Run `sudo npm install -g aws-cdk`
 1. Run `cd ~/environment/docker-ecs-immersion/windows`
 1. Run `pip install -r requirements.txt`